-Advanced Light Microscopy facility – ALM
+Advanced Light Microscopy unit – ALM

 Karolinska Institutet and KTH Royal Institute of Technology

 The main topic in our research is to understand the many functional aspects of Na,K-ATPase, the salt pump that is the major determinant of intracellular ion homeostasis and which has recently been shown to also function as a signal transducer.